totten/civix/UPGRADE.md

 ## Special Tasks

-### Upgrade to v18.02.0+: hook_civicrm_entityTypes() (experimental)
+### Upgrade to v18.02.0+: hook_civicrm_entityTypes

+Civix-based modules should pass metadata about custom database entities through `hook_civicrm_entityTypes`.

+At time of writing, the functionality is flagged as *experimental*.
-Civix-based modules should pass-through any custom database entities.
-The functionality is generally experimental, but you may safely add the required hook stub.
+Never-the-less, you may safely add the associated hook stub (regardless of whether you use the functionality).

 ```php
 /**